eclipse-kuksa/kuksa-android-companion/docs/QUICKSTART.md

 ## Configure Companion App

-When you have access to a KUKSA.val Databroker, the next step is to setup the Companion App so it can connect to the it.
+When you have access to a KUKSA Databroker, the next step is to setup the Companion App so it can connect to the it.
 For this enter the "Settings" screen.
 The Settings screen can be found when clicking on the gear icon in the Navigation Bar.
 Depending on your orientation the Navigation Bar can be found on top